wolfgangasdf/gmail-attachment-remover/README.md

     * You always have a downloaded backup of the email.
 * Probably, you should always have a backup your Gmail account with, e.g., [gmvault](http://gmvault.org); however, mind that this is not incremental.
 * Of course I cannot take any responsibility for anything.
-* Privacy: the Gmail login OAuth2 refresh token is saved after authentification in the settings file (path is shown in log on startup).
-Combined with the app source code, it enables IMAP access to Gmail.

 ## How to develop, compile & package